addu390/addu390.github.io/_posts/2022-05-08-anomaly-detection-and-remediation.md

 ## 1. Introduction
 The overview of the post is on building a system to detect potential anomalies and take immediate action(s).
 Hence primarily has two phases: Detect and Contain.

-To better understand the key concepts of the steps involved, the references for the blog post are majorly from Magnet Forensics, to name a few; the prominent ones are: [How EDR Complements DFIR](https://www.magnetforensics.com/blog/how-edr-complements-dfir/), Anatomy of [Data Exfiltration Investigation](https://www.magnetforensics.com/blog/anatomy-of-a-data-exfiltration-investigation/) and Anatomy of [Data Breach Investigation](https://www.magnetforensics.com/blog/anatomy-of-a-data-breach-investigation/)

 However, the post discusses the use case to detect and contain anomalies as a generic implementation detail.

 ### 1.1.
 Two main components:
 - **Anomaly Detection Service** (Detect): Define rules to detect abnormal incidents.

 - **Kill Switch Service** (Contain): Prioritize and evaluate rules to switch the application behavior.

 ## 2. Anomaly Detection Service